wandersonwhcr/k8s-examples/nginx/README.md

 # nginx

+This example shows how to run nginx as a non root, unprivileged used.

+First, create a Kubernetes cluster.

 ```
 k3d cluster create \
     --config ./k3d-example.yaml
 ```

+After, apply resources on the cluster, where nginx pods are created via deployment `nginx` on namespace `nginx`.
+Also, a service `nginx` is created on the same namespace and a ingress `nginx` is configured to use this service.

 ```
 kubectl apply \
     --kustomize ./

+kubectl rollout status deployment/nginx \
+    --namespace nginx \
+    --timeout 600s
 ```

+Check if the webserver is up and running using external requests via curl.

 ```
 curl http://nginx.nginx.example \